discordjs/guide/guide/popular-topics/audit-logs.md

 Let us start by looking quickly at the `fetchAuditLogs` method and how we want to work with it.
 Similarly to many djs methods, it returns a promise containing what we really want, the GuildAuditLogs object.
 In most cases, only the `entries` property will be of interest, as that is where a collection of GuildAuditLogsEntry objects are held, and consequently the information we usually want.
 You can always take a look at the options [in the djs docs](https://discord.js.org/#/docs/main/stable/class/Guild?scrollTo=fetchAuditLogs).

+In the following examples, a very simple case for some auditLog types will be explored.
+Some basic error handling is performed but these code segments are by no means fool proof and are meant to teach you how fetching audit logs work.
+For a rigorous system you will most likely need to expand on the examples based on your own goals.

 ## Who Deleted a Message?
 Let us dive right into it with probably the most common use of audit logs; understanding who deleted any given message in a discord server.